Office of Information Technology

 - ResNet, high-speed wired and wireless Internet access for students living in campus housing

-- Telephone and cable TV services, which are available to all students, faculty and staff
+- Cable TV and telephone, which are available to all students, faculty and staff

 - Hundreds of software packages for student use from computing labs, and many also available from the NC State Virtual Computing Lab (VCL) environment

-- Google Apps @ NC State, the university’s official provider of Web-based email and calendaring services and numerous collaborative tools
+- G Suite, which provides the university’s official email and calendaring services and numerous collaborative tools powered by Google

 - University’s central Web servers